Mental Health Facilities Ironton, OH

 Prestera Center Margarette Leach Center For Youth - 18.8 miles from Ironton, OH

-Prestera Center Margarette Leach Center For Youth/op Serv is a mental health clinic in Huntington, WV, located at 1 Prestera Way, 25705 zip code area.
-Prestera Center Margarette Leach Center For Youth/op Serv provides telemedicine/telehealth and outpatient treatment.
-Prestera Center Margarette Leach Center For Youth/op Serv offers cognitive behavioral therapy, group therapy and integrated dual diagnosis disorder treatment to young adults and children / adolescents.
-Prestera Center Margarette Leach Center For Youth/op Serv also supports people with PTSD, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Additional services offered at Prestera Center Margarette Leach Center For Youth/op Serv include diet and exercise counseling, family psychoeducation and assertive community treatment.
+Prestera Center Margarette Leach Center For Youth is a mental health clinic in Huntington, WV, located at 1 Prestera Way, 25705 zip code area.
+Prestera Center Margarette Leach Center For Youth provides telemedicine/telehealth and outpatient treatment.
+Prestera Center Margarette Leach Center For Youth offers group therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to children / adolescents and young adults.
+Prestera Center Margarette Leach Center For Youth also supports children/adolescents with serious emotional disturbance, people with PTSD and people requiring dual diagnosis treatment.
+Additional services offered at Prestera Center Margarette Leach Center For Youth include intensive case management, case management and suicide prevention services.

 Learn More